Positive mindset influences health decisionsJanuary 17th, 2013 in Health /

 Victoria University economist Dr Stefanie Schurer and colleagues from the Melbourne Institute of Applied Economic and Social Research last year used data from the Australian Household, Income and Labour Dynamics in Australia (HILDA) Survey to learn more about why people choose to lead healthy lives.

 Dr Schurer says that economists traditionally believe behaviour can be changed by giving people more information, education or financial incentives to enable a rational decision to be made, but the group's research showed that to increase the uptake of healthy behaviours in a population you would need to address people's beliefs and perceptions first.

-This video is not supported by your browser at this time."The results of our analysis showed that individuals who identified that they believe their actions have an impact on the outcomes of their lives made healthier choices.
+"The results of our analysis showed that individuals who identified that they believe their actions have an impact on the outcomes of their lives made healthier choices.
 They exercised more regularly, ate breakfast regularly, had a better diet generally, and were less likely to smoke."

 The results also indicated that men and women had notably different reasons for making these choices.

 "The majority of men who believed they could change outcomes in their lives and invested in their health did so because they believed they would enjoy better health in the future.
 Whereas women who also had a positive attitude and invested in their health generally did so because they simply enjoy these activities," says Dr Schurer.